Average Salary vs. Median Salary: Which should I use?

 Time for a little side trip into word use: typical is a common dictionary definition for the word average.
 In fact, people often ask us, “what is the average salary for job X?”
 Unfortunately, average also has the specific meaning in statistics of the arithmetic mean.
 Because of this linguistic overlap, people often expect the arithmetic mean to be a good way to measure what people typically earn.
 It isn’t.

 I have to get back to my day job for today.
-Over the next few posts, I will spell out why the median salary is a better measure of typical salary, give a historical justification for why people use the mean anyway, rant about why both Democrats and Republicans mislead through careful use of both the median and the mean, and talk about even better ways to measure what is a typical salary.
+Over the next few posts, I will spell out why the median salary is a better measure of typical salary, give a historical justification for why peoppeople often expect the arithmetic mean to be a good way to measure what people typically earn.
+It isn’t.le use the mean anyway, rant about why both Democrats and Republicans mislead through careful use of both the median and the mean, and talk about even better ways to measure what is a typical salary.